jacob-swanson/personal-site/src/content/posts/2020-07-21-bootstraping-ubuntu.md

 ---
 pubDate: 2020-07-21
+title: Breaking Down the Ubuntu Install Process
-title: Installing Ubuntu from scratch (without the installer)
+description: Learn how to install Ubuntu from scratch without using the installer.
 ---

 In this article, I will describe the steps I took to install Ubuntu from scratch.